sourcemeta/jsontoolkit/README.markdown

 practice to create custom schema walkers that extend and delegate back to this default schema walker.

+For certain specialized use cases, we also provide a JSON Schema walker that never walks at `sourcemeta::jsontoolkit::schema_walker_none`.

 #### Walk subschemas

 `SchemaWalker subschema_iterator(const JSON & | const Value &, const schema_walker_t &, const schema_resolver_t &)`